Lyme Disease 101: Transmission, Symptoms and Treatment

 Lyme disease is an infection caused by bacteria transmitted from the bite of a blacklegged tick, also known as a deer tick.
 These ticks are one of three varieties of ticks commonly found in the United States.
 They’re much smaller in size than the other two varieties: the dog tick and lone star tick.

-“The tick that causes Lyme disease becomes active in mid-May, peaks in June and becomes less active in late July,” Miller says.
+“The tick that causes Lyme disease becomes active in mid-May, peaks in June and becomes less active in late July,” Ree says.
 “Lyme disease onset occurs mainly during the summer months of June, July and August since the period between the tick bite and onset of the disease is approximately two to three weeks.”

 Ticks usually take up to 24 hours from the time of first contact before they start to feed.
-Miller says the tick must remain firmly attached to the skin for 48 to 72 hours to pass the bacteria that causes Lyme disease.
+Ree says the tick must remain firmly attached to the skin for 48 to 72 hours to pass the bacteria that causes Lyme disease.

 The most common sites for tick bites include: